BraveButtercup/BraveButtercup/README.md

 I'm currently learning the basics of web development.
 I took the first step towards coding in 2023, and since then I have been learning something new every day.

 * 🌍  I'm based in Wels, Austria
-* 🧠  I'm learning JavaScript, React
+* 🧠  I'm currently learning JavaScript, React
 * 🤝  I'm open to collaborating on any projects that challanges me.

 ### Skills